tokay-lang/tokay/tokay.md

 }
 ```

-## Repeatable blocks
+## Parselet

-Tokays fundamental building block is the repeatable block ```@{...}```, which is also the way functions are being represented.
-A repeatable block runs like a loop over the input, when it is accordingly.
-When a repeatable block occurs as a token without being assigned to a variable, it is immediatelly called.
+Tokays fundamental building block is the parselet ```@{...}```, which is also the way functions are being expressed.
+A parselet runs like a loop over the input, when it is accordingly.
+When a parselet occurs as a token without being assigned to a variable, it is immediatelly called.

 This block has the following features: